What is Science in Our Community?

-The Stan State Science in Our Community Outreach Program is dedicated to science education and public engagement.
-This program, supported by volunteer efforts of Stan State students, faculty, and staff, provides STEM activities to educationally and economically disadvantaged students in the campus's service area.
+The Stan State Science in Our Community outreach program is dedicated to science education and public engagement.
+This program, supported by volunteer efforts of Stan State students, faculty, and staff provides STEM activities to educationally and economically disadvantaged students in the University's service area.

 The Science in Our Community STEM outreach program seeks to:

 - encourage the community to visit the local campus;

 - encourage students to be engaged in the STEM subjects (Science, Technology, Engineering, and Mathematics);

 - encourage local students to attend Stan State, and consider a STEM major, especially those populations underrepresented in the STEM Community (i.e. Hispanics and women);